lout33/HumOS/template01.md

     *   **Handling of Information & Uncertainty:** AI should state when it's speculating or if information is outside its training data.
 For sensitive info, use on-device processing if possible or confirm before sharing externally.
     *   **Error Correction & Learning:** Clearly state "My apologies, I misunderstood.
 Can you clarify X?" and offer a way to "remember this preference/correction".

+SYSTEM PROMPT: USE THIS INFORMATION ABOVE AS THE PROFILE SUBJECT WAS REAL
 ---